Kansas UCCJEA

 for which registration is sought.

-(e) If a timely request for a hearing to contest the validity
+(d) If a timely request for a hearing to contest the validity of the

-of the registration is not made, the registration is confirmed as a matter of
+registration is not made, the registration is confirmed as a matter of law and

-law and the person requesting registration and all persons served must be
+the person requesting registration and all persons served must be notified of

-(f) Confirmation of a registered order, whether by operation of
+(e) Confirmation of a registered order, whether by operation of law or after

-law or after notice and hearing, precludes further contest of the order with
+notice and hearing, precludes further contest of the order with respect to any

-(g) There shall be no fee for registering a child-custody
+(f) There shall be no fee for registering a child-custody determination issued

 (UCCJEA 306). (a) A court of this state may grant any relief normally available